TWI’s Innovation Centres extend industry and technical reach

 The Joining 4.0 Innovation Centre (J4IC) won funding from Innovate UK for the Weld Zero project: Digital fabrication for welding, under the Made Smarter programme, a key element of the UK Government’s Industrial Strategy Challenges Fund which addresses how UK manufacturing can benefit from adoption of digital technology.
 Two PhD students, a Post-doctoral Research Assistant and a Business Development Consultant joined the team.
 The Centre also supported the High Value Manufacturing Catapult on advanced rotary friction welding development.

-London South Bank Innovation Centre (LSBIC) secured funding for three projects: SleekShip (Horizon 2020 FTI): Spectral imaging powered ship hull biofouling detection and cleaning, TCTOOL (Clean Sky) on which it has partnered with BCC and the Polymers Materials, Engineering, Research and Innovation Centre as part of the consortium, and Robo-Pack (Innovate UK): Development of an advanced robotic manipulator for rapid inspection and packing of fresh produce.
-Staff published five papers during the year.
+London South Bank Innovation Centre (LSBIC) secured funding for two projects: TCTOOL (Clean Sky) on which it has partnered with BCC and the Polymers Materials, Engineering, Research and Innovation Centre as part of the consortium, and Robo-Pack (Innovate UK): Development of an advanced robotic manipulator for rapid inspection and packing of fresh produce.
+Staff published five papers during the year and also contributed to the Knowledge Transfer Network report: USA Robotics and Artificial Intelligence in Extreme Environments 2019.

 The Materials Innovation Centre (MatIC) attracted EC funding for the WeldGalaxy and Geo-HeX projects, and Innovate UK funding for the FlexiBat project, for which a Postdoctoral Research Assistant was recruited.
 Four papers, covering subjects including ‘Use of thermally sprayed aluminium (TSA) coatings to protect offshore structures in submerged and splash zones’ and Using variant selection to facilitate accurate fitting of γ peaks in neutron diffraction’, were published in leading journals.